Nouha651/Facial-Verification/README.md

 2. Download the **LFW dataset** (Labelled Faces in the Wild) and extract it to `lfw.tgz`.

-## Files

-- **Model Training**: Trains the Siamese model on the collected dataset.
-- **Real-Time Test**: Uses OpenCV to capture live images and verify them using the trained Siamese network.

 ## Usage

 1. **Collecting Images**: Run the script to collect anchor, positive, and negative images.
 Press: